 To bench press safely, you must bring your elbows closer to your body.
 Maintaining neutral wrists means you will touch your chest a few inches lower than your shoulder joint—about mid-sternum.
 This position prevents shoulder impingement, making the bench press safe.
 But it is also inefficient.

 The movement of the bar horizontally down your chest from your shoulder joint creates a moment arm that the muscles of your shoulder must overcome.
 Thus, anatomy requires that we break our optimal rule of a vertical bar path.
 But we can still strive for an efficient lift.

 The bridge builder’s answer is an abutment.
-The bridge abutment resists the outward movement of the bridge’s ends with vertical force from the ground and horizontal force.
+The bridge abutment resists the outward movement of the bridge’s ends with vertical force from the ground and horizontal force from supports.
 This holds the arch of the bridge.
 And you can use the same idea to strengthen the arch of your bench press.
 The two points that are trying to move apart are your upper back, where your shoulder blades contact the bench, and your butt, which should be firmly in contact with the bench.

-At the top, you have vertical and horizontal resistance to help keep your shoulder in place.
+At the top, you have vertical and horizontal resistance to help keep your shoulders in place.
 With sufficient weight on the bar, the vertical downward force of the bar pins your shoulders in place.
 That pressure is supported by the friction of the bench.
 Good benches are a bit “stickier” than cheap ones and will help you keep your upper back in place.

-The most effective resistance is along the same line of the opposing force.
+The most effective resistance is along the same line as the opposing force.
 If your butt moved farther away from your shoulders, it would do so along the plane of the bench.
 Parallel to the bench is the optimal direction to resist that movement.
-Your feet should be actively pushing to create a line of force parallel to the bench pushing you toward the head side of the bench.
+Your feet should be actively pushing to create a line of force parallel to the bench, pushing you toward the head side of the bench.